dianamikova/business-issue-allocation/README.md

 ## What It Does

-A business user or data engineer describes a problem in plain English.
+A business user describes a problem in plain English.
 The system classifies it into one of nine solution categories:

 | Label | Description |
 |-------|-------------|